Andrettin/Wyrmsun/readme.txt

 - Added Latin Barracks (graphics by Wildfire Games and Jinn).
 - Added Latin Smithy (graphics by Wildfire Games and Jinn).
 - Changed the Germanic Carpenter's Shop hotkey to R.
+- Fixed issue which caused buildings abandoned by workers to very slowly self-construct.

 * Editor
 - Fixed an issue which made certain unit layers not appear properly during unit placement.